JeongWonJo/StackGAN/README.md

 <br>
 <br>
 <br>
-**You would need to edit paths specified in .yml files when you are working with your own dataset from scratch**
+**You would need to edit paths specified in .yml files when you are working with your own dataset from scratch.**